Is Bratislava Castle worth visiting?

 How to visit Bratislava Castle.

-Bratislava is easily accessible from the majority of Europe via cheap direct flights, alongside having many good ground transport links to nearby European countries.
+Bratislava is easily accessible from the majority of Europe via cheap direct flights, alongside having many good ground transport links to nearby European countries, which makes it an awesome city to visit.

 Once you arrive in the Slovakian capital, you cannot miss the Castle as it dominates the city’s skyline.